don-sabu/leetcode/utils/prompt.md

     - The whole problem statement (blockquote each examples)
     - My code
     - Stop Markdown
-4. Create another markdown code for writing the explanation
     - Explanation of my code in the markdown file which is in a paragraph or two.
 It must be simple